-Source: Nous (2020)

-Approach and methodology: Net-benefits were calculated accounting for quality of life improvements, the cost of service delivery, patient-time opportunity costs, the avoided costs of alternative or usual treatment, and calculated over a period of time.
+Source: Nous (2020) Approach and methodology: Net-benefits were calculated accounting for quality of life improvements, the cost of service delivery, patient-time opportunity costs, the avoided costs of alternative or usual treatment, and calculated over a period of time.
 Please refer to full report for details.
 Nous Group.
 (2020).
 Value of Physiotherapy in Australia.
-Australian Physiotherapy Association. https://australian.physio/sites/default/files/Report FA WEB.pdf
+Australian Physiotherapy Association. https://australian.physio/sites/default/files/Report_FA_WEB.pdf

-Priority 1.1 | Invest in physiotherapy-led early intervention and prevention strategies
+Priority 2.1 | Invest in physiotherapy-led early intervention and prevention strategies

-Action: Invest in public-funded physiotherapy to increase the coverage of preventive health services in Queensland.
+Action: Invest in publicly funded physiotherapy to increase the coverage of preventive health services in Western Australia.

-The APA is calling for improved access to physiotherapy services so all people in Queensland, particularly priority populations that stand to benefit the most from physiotherapy, can receive support for the prevention and maintenance of chronic conditions.
-This includes musculoskeletal conditions, continence issues and chronic obstructive pulmonary disease.
+The APA is calling for improved access to physiotherapy services so all people in Western Australia, particularly priority populations that stand to benefit the most from physiotherapy, can receive support for the prevention and maintenance of chronic conditions.
+This will reduce the number of people on waitlists for unnecessary procedures.
+Physiotherapists have a unique skill set and the knowledge to embed health promotion and prevention activities into routine care, including for musculoskeletal conditions, spinal pain and osteoarthritis.